 Plan Ahead to Avoid Problems

-Working with the ORIA export control team well ahead of an international trip is the best way to ensure that technology or information can be taken out of the United States, if a license is required to avoid violating export control laws.
+Ask questions ahead of any international trip to ensure that technology or information can be taken out of the United States or if a license may be required to avoid violating export control laws.
 While most international travel does not present export control issues, it is your responsibility to ensure that proper licenses are in place for any controlled items.
-The ORIA export control team can help you evaluate the requirment.
-ORIA will apply for licenses if required but the application process can take anywhere form days to several months so plan ahead to avoid problems.

-Because you, as an individual, and Georgia Tech can be held liable for improperly transferring controlled technology, it is important that you review federal regulations and contact Export@gatech.edu for additional assistance.
+Because you, as an individual, and Georgia Tech can be held liable for improperly transferring controlled technology, it is important that you review federal regulations.

 All Institute travel must be authorized Institute Travel Authorization Procedures.
 This should be completed no less than 30 days prior to all international travel.
 Possible export control concerns are highlighted in the international section and routed to email@example.com for further review as necessary.